Foreign Airline Safety versus U.S. Major Airlinesby Philip Greenspun, ATP, CFI; December 2009, updated July 2011

 Ethnic and cultural factors are difficult to measure.
 Did the 24-year-old Lufthansa pilot not speak up about the inadvisability of attempting a landing in a crosswind stronger than the airplane's maximum demonstrated capability because she was a woman?
 Because she had been reared in Germany?
 Does a Korean first officer not speak up because he is Korean?
 How can we possibly know?
 In the areas that we can measure, such as years of flying experience and hours of pilot-in-command time, these pilots are not remotely comparable to the first officers of mainline United Airlines, Southwest, JetBlue, Fedex, UPS, etc. So why are we comparing their performance?

 A Sri Lankan pilot is quoted as saying that New York air traffic controllers are "rude, aggressive, and bullying" and that this may have contributed to a Colombian Boeing 707 running out of fuel and crashing (full story).
 A Little, Brown intern could have listened to JFK Tower (aircraft from the ground up to about 2,500') and New York Approach (aircraft from 2,500' up to 10,000') on liveatc.net and checked for rudeness or "bullying".
 I have flown four-seat airplanes, four-seat helicopters, and 50-seat airliners in and around New York City.
 Typical for me was an instrument flight rules (IFR) trip from Boston to Washington in a Cirrus SR20.
 A 50-knot headwind right on the nose was going to make me late for my arrival at the Gaithersburg, Maryland airport, where my parents had planned to meet me.
 The routing was right over the top of JFK at 6,000'.
 I broke into the busy New York Approach frequency to ask for a temporary radio change to Flight Service, the guys who handle flight plans, weather briefings, and other non-urgent matters.
 After vectoring a few 747s heading out to Europe, the New York Approach controller asked me what I needed.
-I explained that I was hoping to convince Flight Service to call my mother in D.C. and advise her of new new arrival time.
+I explained that I was hoping to convince Flight Service to call my mother in D.C. and advise her of my new arrival time.
 "We can do that for you, buddy," said the controller.
 He took down my phone number and had his assistant call my mom.

 [What if the controller won't call your mom and/or is otherwise unhelpful?
 One of the first things that you learn during flight training is that the pilot in command can declare an emergency and, after that, do whatever he or she deems necessary for safety, regardless of the regulations or ATC instructions.
 The pilot can simply say to ATC "Avianca 52.
 Emergency.
 Low fuel.
 Starting the ILS 4R approach."
 It then becomes ATC's job to clear other aircraft out of the way.]